heshdotcc/wormhole-vaa-observer/microservices/backend/README.md

 - Provide a mechanism to detect, track, and alert missing and duplicate VAAs.
 - Exploring specific Anomaly Detection use cases (e.g., through LIME and SHAP frameworks).

-View the Domains ADR to explore potential scopes of the project.

 ### Key Features

 - An uber-performant Axum REST server, Hyper REST client, and Tonic gRPC client/server.